The Guided Highlights Trip

-After lunch, we continue through coastal forests and undulating headlands.
-This section has a few short climbs that lead us to the evocatively named Moonlight Head and Cape Volney with more breathtaking views to Cape Otway.
-From Moonlight Head the track dips down into a valley and follows a newly cut section of track which will take us to The Gables Lookout, perched on one of the highest sea cliffs in mainland Australia.
-Groups in September may be lucky enough to see one of the departing Southern Right Whales which frequent this coast in the winter months.
+Continue through coastal forests and undulating headlands.
+This section has a few short climbs that lead us to the evocatively named Moonlight Head with more breathtaking views to Cape Otway and a well-deserved lunch stop.
+Groups in September may be lucky enough to see one of the departing Southern Right Whales that frequent this coast in the winter months.

 Accommodation: Port Campbell

 Our final day on the Great Ocean Walk!
 We start our walk above the wetlands around Princetown which supports a wide variety of birdlife.
 We’ll walk through to the Gellibrand River Estuary before embarking on our final leg of this journey into Port Campbell National Park where the world-famous Twelve Apostles come into view.
 Tides permitting, we will descend Gibsons Steps to view two of the Apostles from sea level.
 From here we will transfer to the Twelve Apostles Visitor Centre before heading to the spectacular Loch Ard Gorge and then into the quaint seaside town of Port Campbell for lunch (own expense).
-We’ll drive back to Melbourne after lunch (via a little chocolate treat stop), arrival time approximately 5pm.
+We’ll drive back to Melbourne after lunch, arrival time approximately 5pm.

-- 3 Breakfasts, 3 lunches and 3 dinners (a surcharge may apply for complex dietary requirements)
+- 3 breakfasts, 3 lunches and 3 dinners (a surcharge may apply for complex dietary requirements)

-- Driver & support vehicle for the duration of the trip
+- Driver and support vehicle for the duration of the trip

 - All transfers while on tour and return transport from Melbourne CBD